 3. Expenses and budget planner

-I’ve created my own budget planner app and it was quiet good in terms of ability to create different scenarious and so on.
-The main issue that I found is that without actual expenses it is tough to make any judjements about how you are doing.
-The reason why I haven’t used any solution on the market is lack of trust.
-Plus I do use multiple banks for different reasons, so having all info in the one place would be neat.
-So what I tried to do is created a custom CV model that would read the PDFs that my bank exports and put it as a list of transactions.
-Unfortunately, even within single bank the output of the PDF is not consistent and some adjustments required.
-I was thinknig on reying a multi-modal llm to try to combat this issue and to have at least all thransactions in a table format for a start.
+I’ve created my own budget planner app, which was quite good at allowing me to create different scenarios.
+However, I found that without actual expense data, it’s difficult to make accurate judgments about my financial situation.
+The reason I haven’t used any existing solutions on the market is that I lack trust in them.
+Additionally, I use multiple banks for different purposes, so having all my information in one place would be convenient.
+To address this issue, I tried creating a custom CV model that could read the PDFs exported by my bank and convert them into a list of transactions.
+Unfortunately, even within a single bank, the output of the PDF is not consistent, requiring adjustments to be made.
+I was thinking of trying a multi-modal LLM to combat this issue and at least get all my transactions in a table format for starters.